nir0s/interview-questions/README.md

 ## Team level

+* How are initiatives taken?
+If I want to take complete ownership of an idea, is that possible?
+Indicative of autonomous approach.
 * What is the goal of the team I will be joining?
 * Do you have frequent 1:1 meetings with team members?
 * Are people encouraged to admit mistakes?
 Indicative of culture of improvement rather than fear.